 Have a reliable computer/device and Internet connection

-Online/distance education courses will be delivered thru eCampus (Blackboard Learn).
-Courses will include a variety of videos, drawings, readings and animations.
-Students’ grades will come from a variety of assignments, discussion forums, quizzes/exams and projects that will be posted in eCampus.
-It is vital that students have a computer and a reliable Internet connection during the semester.
-If you experience technical difficulty during the semester, contact Help Desk Central at 979-845-7200.
+Online education course materials, assignments, and exams will be delivered through Canvas.
+Students must have a computer and a reliable Internet connection during the semester.
+If you experience technical difficulty during the semester, contact Help Desk Central at 979-845-8300.

 Keep in contact with the course instructor

 Instructors within the department are as dedicated to their distance education students as they are to their on-campus students.
-Interacting with your instructor early and often via email, discussion forums and/or Blackboard Collaborate (web-conferencing platform within eCampus) can make sure they understand any additional course-related needs and are fully aware of progression through the course.
+Students should interact with their instructor and advisor early and often to communicate course-related needs and progress.

 Plan your work, life and school schedules early

-- Howdy – the Texas A&M student portal that is used to register for classes, check final course grades, Texas A&M email, and access all Texas A&M student services.
+Howdy is the student service portal used to register for classes, check final course grades, Texas A&M email, and access all Texas A&M student services.